Submissions

 Steps to Publication

 1. Generate your submission via the CommonHealth web portal.
-(Note that the information you submit when creating your submission will be used to populate the issue on the website, so please be sure that all authors are included and that author information (e.g., author names, degrees, affiliations, etc.) is complete and accurate.)
+The information you submit when creating your submission will be used to populate the issue on the website, so please be sure that all authors are included and that author information (i.e., author names, degrees, affiliations, etc.) is complete and accurate.
+In order to ensure seamless communication, please include both a Temple email alias (if you have one) and a non-Temple email alias.

-2. The paper will undergo review by members of the journal’s Editorial Board and/or external reviewers with relevant content expertise invited by Editorial Board members to review the work.
+2. Once your submission is complete, the paper will undergo review by members of the journal’s Editorial Board and external reviewers with relevant content expertise.

-• If requested to revise your manuscript based on the feedback from the peer reviewers, you will be encouraged to revise and resubmit your paper within two weeks; this allows for timely publication of the journal.
+3. If your manuscript requires revisions based on feedback from the peer reviewers, you will be encouraged to revise and resubmit your paper within two weeks.
+If we haven’t heard back from you within 60 days of the original notification that your manuscript requires revisions, we will assume you no longer wish to pursue publication and administratively withdraw your submission.

-3. If your paper is accepted for publication, it will be formatted for publishing.
+3. If your manuscript is accepted for publication, it will be formatted for publishing and scheduled for publication.

 Editorial Policies and Procedures

-Acceptance of submissions is based on the originality of the observation or investigation, the quality of the work described, the clarity of presentation, and the relevance to our readership.
+Acceptance of submissions is based on originality of the observation or investigation, the quality of the work described, the clarity of presentation, and the relevance to our readership.
 Submissions (or their essential elements) cannot have been or be published or simultaneously submitted elsewhere for print or electronic publication consideration.
 All authors are required to have read and approved the content.
-Authors also are required to have declared all competing interests as well as articulate that the work has been conducted under the approval of a local institutional review board (in studies reporting on human subjects research).
+Authors are also required to have declared all competing interests as well as articulate that the work has been conducted under the approval of a local Institutional Review Board (IRB) or equivalent (in studies reporting on human participants research) or Institutional Animal Care and Use Committee (IACUC) or equivalent (in studies reporting on animal subjects research).
 Authors are required to include a statement of disclosure of each authors’ contribution to the work.

-The journal operates on a single-blind peer review process.
+The journal operates on a double-blind peer review process.
 All submissions will be reviewed by at least one of the Editors-in-Chief, members of the Editorial Board, or other expert reviewers.
-At the discretion of the Editors-in-Chief, the submission may be returned immediately without full review, if deemed not competitive or outside the realm of interests of the majority of the readership of the Journal.
-The decision (reject, invite revision, accept) letter will be conveyed through the CommonHealth webportal, coming directly from the Editor-in-Chief who has assumed responsibility for the submission’s review.
-Editorial decisions are based not just on technical merit of the work, but also on other factors such as the priority for publication and the relevance to the Journal's general readership.
-All submissions are judged in relation to other submissions currently under consideration.
-Rebuttals to rejected submissions are strongly discouraged and requests for resubmission of rejected manuscripts are generally not granted.
+At the discretion of the Editors-in-Chief, the submission may be returned immediately without full review, if deemed not competitive or outside the realm of interests of the readership of the Journal.
+The decision (reject, revise, accept) letter will be conveyed through the CommonHealth portal or via email, coming from the Editor-in-Chief or Managing Editor of the Journal.

 ORCID IDs

-CommonHealth encourages all authors to provide an ORCID IDupon submission of their work.
-By supplying unique and persistent identifiers, ORCID ensures that researchers can be easily and correctly connected to their research activities, outputs and affiliations.
-For information on what ORCID ID is and how to obtain one, please refer to the following webiste: https://orcidid.org/register.
+CommonHealth encourages all authors to provide an ORCID ID upon submission of their work.
+By supplying unique and persistent identifiers, ORCID ensures that researchers can be easily and correctly connected to their research activities, outputs, and affiliations.
+For information on what ORCID ID is and how to obtain one, please refer to the following website: https://orcid.org/register

 Data Sharing